JeromeRoberts2018/CStatsDProxy/README.md

 - Linux (Ubuntu), Windows, Mac compliant for running
 - (runs as a service only on Linux)

+## HTTP Health Check

+The HTTP service features a /healthcheck URL endpoint that is designed to accommodate any extensions, such as /healthcheck?nonce=abc123.
+This flexibility allows for bypassing proxy caching when necessary.
+When accessed, the endpoint returns an HTTP 200 status code along with an 'OK' message to confirm that the service is fully operational.

 ## Installation
 Full installation will also install a service and run that service